Do Go On - 369 - The Night Witches

 Leave babies alone.

-So, huge contingent marches into or and flies and you know and tanks tanks
+So, yeah, so huge contingent marches into, and flies and, you know.

 Okay.